twilson63/linchpin/readme.md

 Event Driven Application Architecture Module

-This module creates a singleton instance of an EventEmitter that can be required by any module that would like to communicate with any other module in the application.
-This module provides the ability to create fully loose coupled modules or event application architecture.
+This module creates a global instance of an EventEmitter that can be required by any module that would like to communicate with any other module in the application.
+This module provides the ability to create loosly coupled modules or event application architecture.

 Event Application Architecture is the process of creating self contained modules that only communicate to other modules via messaging.
 This